flowsynx/plugin-json/README.md

 The JSON Plugin allows FlowSynx users to:

 - Parse and inspect complex JSON structures.
-- Extract values using JSONPath.
+- Extract values using JSONPath-like expressions.
 - Flatten nested objects.
 - Map JSON data to specific output fields using flexible rules.
+- Format the output with indentation for readability.

 It integrates seamlessly into FlowSynx no-code/low-code workflows.